-As of December 31, 2020, the Company discloses a negative equity of CHF 265'937.
-This negative equity situation is, however, covered by the subordination of the full amount of CHF 280'000 drawn by the Company under the bridge facility agreement signed in May 2020 with the potential investor, as such agreement provides that the amounts drawn thereunder are automatically subordinated to the settlement of the claims of all other creditors.
+As of December 31, 2021, the Company discloses a negative equity of CHF 404'679.
+This negative equity situation is, however, covered by the subordination of the full amount of

+CHF 429'468 outstanding under the bridge facility agreement signed in March 2021 with a related party, as the monthly instalments to be advanced under such bridge financing agreement are automatically subordinated to the settlement of the claims of all other creditors.